For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Head on my shoulder.

 Archives staff have made it a priority to create fully searchable digital versions of these print yearbooks, and they applied OCR (optical character recognition) software to all digitized issues so readers can search the text within the yearbooks directly in their web browsers.
-Like all other materials in iDEA, the yearbooks are also downloadable.
+Like all other materials in the online platform, the yearbooks are also downloadable.

 Six men stand in a semi-circle holding a variety of instruments